Stacy's Mom: Music video

 The music video, directed by Chris Applebaum, features several comedic scenes illustrating the boy's attempts to get closer to Stacy's mother (Rachel Hunter).
 Its premise is around Stacy (Gianna Distenca), whose best friend and love interest (Shane Haboucha) is attracted to her mother, mentioning times she caught his attention: by the pool, receiving a massage on the lawn and during an imaginary strip tease in the dining room.
 It features several sexual innuendos such as wet dreams and adolescent gratification.
-By the end of the video, Stacy walks in on her unnamed friend in the bathroom while watching Stacy's mother in the backyard pool.
-It closes on the door with an "Ocupado" sign hanging from the doorknob and Stacy laughing, possibly flattered by the event believing the friend in question reciprocated her romantic and sexual interests.
+By the end of the video, Stacy walks in on her unnamed friend in the bathroom as he watches Stacy's mother in the backyard pool (a direct reference to Fast Times at Ridgemont High).
+It closes on the door with an "Ocupado" sign hanging from the doorknob and Stacy laughing.

 "We looked at a lot of treatments and some directors were trying to be kind of arty and subtle with it, but Chris Applebaum went completely for the jugular," said Schlesinger.
 Model Rachel Hunter plays the title role, which she accepted because she was a fan of the band and the song.
 The group had previously hoped to get Paulina Porizkova (Ocasek's then-wife) for the role.
 The clip was shot in Los Angeles in late May 2003.
 "It was 7 a.m., and there was Rachel Hunter doing a striptease on the kitchen counter," remembered Schlesinger.
 The video was first sent to television in July 2003.

 Fountains of Wayne had asked Ocasek to be in the video for the song.
 Schlesinger explains that while Ocasek claimed that he "politely declined", he actually just never responded to the request.
 There are several references to the Cars in the video: a license plate reads "I ♥ RIC", a reference to Ocasek; one of the boys in the opening scene has dark hair, sunglasses, and clothes such that he looks like an adolescent version of Ocasek; the trademark Elliot Easton "bouncing" (at approximately 1:15 into the video) and hairdo as he plays his guitar for the Cars; and the re-creation of a scene from the movie Fast Times at Ridgemont High, which featured the Cars' "Moving in Stereo".
 Further links to the Cars and new wave music are given by the magazine Nu Wave that is featured in the video, the Roland Juno-6 keyboard (a synthesizer of the 1980s), and the record sleeve showing 'Stacy's Mom' in a car.
-The video reached No. 1 on both MTV's TRL and VH1's VSpot Top 20 Countdown.
+The video reached No. 1 on VH1's VSpot Top 20 Countdown.